Freshwater Biology (10226.2)

-The unit convener reserves the right to question students orally on any (or all) of their submitted work.
+The unit convener reserves the right to question students or groups of students orally on any (or all) of their submitted work.

 Students are expected to attend and participate in all lectures, field trips and online, which are designed to provide the information needed to pass the unit.
 Participation in field trips is a compulsory condition of this unit, and attendance will be recorded.
 You must participate in all field trips to pass this unit.
-If you cannot attend your assigned field trips due to illness, socially isolating or unavoidable commitments, contact the Unit Convener as soon as possible to negotiate an alternate lab class later in the week (if available).
+If you cannot attend your assigned field trips due to illness, socially isolating or unavoidable commitments, contact the Unit Convener as soon as possible to negotiate an alternate.

 Required IT skills

 It is assumed that students will have basic IT skills and be familiar with using, and have access to, email, internet browser, word processing software and Microsoft excel.
 It is also assumed that all students will have access to the Internet, to gain access to the online material.
 Any student with a valid UC user name and password can gain access to the Internet on campus.
 It is also assumed that students regularly check their UC email address.
 Students will need to prepare scientific graphs and may need to conduct statistical data analysis (e.g. ANOVA) using statistical soft-ware, such as R or SPSS, although other soft-ware can be used.
 Any student with a valid UC user name and password can use SPSS and R on UC computers on campus.
 R can also be freely downloaded and used from the internet.